rich-p-rich/english-tutor-django-p4/README.md

 **Next steps**
 - Allow for extra tutors to be added to the schedule
 - Implement a trigger for email confirmation for any bookings / changes / cancellations.
-- Implement a filter so users can list their appointments sequentially by date
+- Implement filters so users can list their appointments in order of date, with upcoming appointments at the top of the list and older (including finished) appointments at the bottom.

 # Planning and Agile Methodologies